lukka/run-vcpkg/README.md

 ### <a id='vcpkgjson'>Use vcpkg's vcpkg.json file to specify the dependencies</a>

-`vcpkg` can consume a [vcpkg.json](https://github.com/microsoft/vcpkg/blob/master/docs/specifications/manifests.md) file, that declaratively specifies the dependencies.
+The [vcpkg.json](https://github.com/microsoft/vcpkg/blob/master/docs/specifications/manifests.md) is a manifest file that declaratively specifies the dependencies to be installed.
+The file is being used automatically by running CMake when:
+ - starting CMake with the `vcpkg.cmake` toolchain file.
+ - the root CMake source directory contains a [vcpkg.json](https://github.com/microsoft/vcpkg/blob/master/docs/specifications/manifests.md) file.

+When conditions are satisfied, the toolchain execution starts [vcpkg](https://github.com/microsoft/vcpkg) to install the packages declared in the manifest file.

-**Putting this manifest-like file under source control is highly recommended as this helps to run vcpkg the same exact way locally and remotely on the build servers.**
+ *Putting this manifest-like file under source control is highly recommended as this helps to run vcpkg the same exact way locally and remotely on the build servers.**
+The dependencies specified in the vcpkg.json file are installed when CMake runs (i.e. at run-cmake time), hence the 'run-vcpkg' step must have the input `setupOnly: true`.

 ## <a id="samples">Samples</a>